-In order to curtail the spread of the Covid -19 virus, many EU countries have imposed movement restrictions and even near or complete lock-down measures upon its citizens.
-But what does this mean for the refugee populations located in these spaces?
-In many cases such measures add further complications and difficulties to the lives
+In order to curtail the spread of the Covid -19 virus, many EU countries had imposed movement restrictions or complete lock-down measures upon its citizens while the economical impact of the pandamic were unfolding.
+But what did and does this mean for the refugee populations located in these spaces?

-of individuals that have already experienced trauma and forced displacement.
-On this page the SiforREF project partners will devote information and stories about how the refugee populations and various organisations in their cities: Berlin, Bologna, Ljubljana, Parma and Vienna are finding solutions to deal with this pandemic.
+On this page the SiforREF project partners devote information, stories and beste practices about how the refugee populations and various organisations in their cities found and are finding solutions to deal with the pandemic.

 © Aigul Hakimova